Dr. Carmen J Holmes works part-time in urgent care and developed The Physician Project, a collection of resources for physicians and by physicians.

 Burnout vs moral injury

-Wisely, Canada has quantified the cost of physician attrition.
+Wisely, Canada has quantified the cost of physician burnout and attrition.
 Unlike the US, the Canadian government funds medical education, so the government expects a certain number of decades of work in return for the investment.
 Millions of Canadian dollars are lost when physicians reduce their hours and retire early.
-And retire early we will.
-Studies confirm that physicians who intend to reduce their hours or quit will do so within two years.

-Physicians nationwide are fed up with the increasing burden of maintaining board certification, the lack of transparency in state medical boards, and the anti-competitive hospital systems that monopolize communities.
-Physician autonomy is at an all-time low.
-We are pressured by our employers’ attention to the bottom line and by unsafe metrics such as patient ratings.
+Physicians in this country are fed up with the increasing burden of maintaining board certification, the lack of transparency in state medical boards, and the anti-competitive hospital systems that monopolize communities.
+Physician autonomy is at an all-time low as the majority of physicians are employees.
+Our hard-earned clinical judgment and experience seem to take a back seat to our employers’ attention to patient reviews and the bottom line.
 But it’s not just about us.

 The term “moral injury” is more accurate than “burnout” in describing the heartache that physicians and medical staff endure.
 This chasm between what is and what should be is wider than ever.